 Why am I so popular? asked a voice in his head.
 All I do is sit here, occasionally scratching.
 And they feed me and love me.

-“You don’t need to do anything else,” Prosatio Silban replied.
+“You don’t need to do anything else,” Prosatio Silban said.
 “It’s in the nature of people to love something like you unconditionally.”

 Oh.
 But why?

-“No one can say,” the cook said.
+“No one can say,” the cook replied.
 “Perhaps they simply need to know such love exists.”